Rievaulx Abbey: Dissolution

-Post monastic era
+Post-monastic era

 In the later 16th and 17th centuries Rievaulx was an important iron-manufacturing site.

 In the 1750s the then owner, Thomas Duncombe III, beautified his estate by building a terraced walk along the valley top overlooking the abbey from where the picturesque qualities of the ruins and the wider landscape could be enjoyed.
 It features two Grecian-style temples.
 They are in the care of the National Trust.
 The abbey ruins are in the care of English Heritage.

+In the 1920s, the then-owner of the abbey donated lead, which had been stripped from its windows after the Dissolution and stored away, for the restoration of York Minster's Five Sisters window, which had been removed for safety during the First World War.

-In the 20th century the abbey became a much-visited historic monument in the care of the State and is now managed by the English Heritage Trust.
+In the 20th century the abbey became a historic monument in the care of the State and is now managed by English Heritage.

 In 2015 Historic England commissioned an archaeological survey and investigation of the abbey precinct using low-level aerial photography to make a digital surface model and an earthwork plan.
 This was followed by a ground-based survey in 2018.
 The aim of the project was to develop a better understanding of the landscape surrounding the abbey and was published in 2019.

 When awarded a life peerage in 1983, former prime minister Harold Wilson, a Yorkshireman, adopted the title Baron Wilson of Rievaulx.